mbfoss/ezdap-adapters.nvim/README.md

 ## Requirements

 - Neovim with [ezdap.nvim](https://github.com/mbfoss/ezdap.nvim) installed.
 - The debug adapter itself.
-Every definition searches several locations for it — an environment variable you set, `PATH`, the usual system prefixes, and a [mason.nvim](https://github.com/mason-org/mason.nvim) package — and the first hit wins. mason is never required: any of the other locations works on its own, and the search list is a variable at the top of each file.
+Every definition searches several locations for it (an environment variable you set, `PATH`, the usual system prefixes, and a [mason.nvim](https://github.com/mason-org/mason.nvim) package) and the first hit wins. mason is never required: any of the other locations works on its own, and the search list is a variable at the top of each file.
 See [Available adapters](#available-adapters-) and